Hive-Systems/pyfair/docs/getting_started.rst

 This section relates to how to use pyfair.
 If you are not familiar with the FAIR methodology, please skip to "Generally"<LINK TODO>.
 It covers the Main API objects that are most commonly used.

+In general you will supply your inputs, calculate your model, and then do something with the data (e.g. store it, create a report, or feed it into another calcluation).

+Here is how you can use these pyfair tools to do that.

 FairModel
 ~~~~~~~~~